amin-codes/Heart-Disease/README.md

 *Note: Only longBeachVA.csv is used for training this model*

-This project is an attempt at making a machine-learning model that can predict whether a person has heart disease or not without having to visit a doctor through the following inputs:
+This project is an attempt at making a machine-learning model that can predict if a person has heart disease without visiting a doctor with the following inputs:
 * age (integer)
 * sex (1 = male; 0 = female)
 * chest pain location (1 = substernal; 0 = otherwise)